-- 1. The engine must be switched off to keep the fluid clutch from rotating the fan, but engine warmed up. - 2.
+- 1. The air should be off and the engine should be running, but the PTO should be disengaged. - 2.
 For best results and quickest light up, start the fire from the bottom because fire will spread upwards much better than it will spread downwards. - 3.
 Use a propane torch (like a weed burner) or oil soaked rags on poles (where allowed) to light the fire. - 4.
 The fire must be started from the access doors in the panels on the manifold side of the unit.